North Charleston, South Carolina: Education

-North Charleston is home to Charleston Southern University and Trident Technical College, Main Campus.
+North Charleston is home to Charleston Southern University, Trident Technical College, and ECPI University.
 Near the airport, in North Charleston, the Lowcountry Graduate Center offers satellite campus access to multiple universities in South Carolina.
-Clemson, University of South Carolina, Medical University of South Carolina, The Citadel and the College of Charleston all working together to provide lowcountry residents with access to graduate degree programs together in one convenient location.
+Clemson, University of South Carolina, Medical University of South Carolina, The Citadel and the College of Charleston all working together to provide Lowcountry residents with access to graduate degree programs together in one convenient location.
 Webster University maintains two locations, one at the Charleston AFB and another just off of Leeds Avenue.